ZeduloTech/gf180mcu-testchip2025/README.md

 | I2C      | 0x03        |
 | UART     | 0x7F        |

-The UART2GPI connects to the following chip pads (see Chip pinout table for details) For detailed information on IP register configuration and usage, refer to the https://opentitan.org/book/hw/ip/.
+The UART2GPI connects to the following chip pads (see Chip pinout table for details).
+For detailed information on IP register configuration and usage, refer to the https://opentitan.org/book/hw/ip/.

 ### SPI SRAM